 - 1. Open the box. - 2.
-Verify that the contents of the box exactly matches the items as described in Package Contents on page 13.
+Verify that the contents of the box exactly matches the items as described in Package Contents.
 If this is NOT the case, contact Avonic and stop here.

 The camera should be in its protective foam as follows: